rohitdas2024/AI-Research-Paper-Writing-Assistant/README.md

 <h1 align="center" id="title">AI Knowledge Forge</h1>

-<p id="description">Gen AI powered software tool to empower researchers and authors to transform existing knowledge into original and creative content.</p>
+<p id="description">Gen AI powered software tool to empower researchers and authors to transform existing knowledge into original and creative content.
+This project demonstrates a Retrieval-Augmented Generation (RAG) system powered by a Large Language Model (LLM).
+It utilizes an LLM to answer questions in a comprehensive way, but first leverages RAG to retrieve relevant information from loaded documents.
+The retrieved documents provide context for the LLM, allowing it to generate informative and accurate answers to user queries.</p>